 Focusing on basic skiing with an eye on the technical selection

-Wanting to continue skiing, he enrolled at Ueda Chikuma High School, which has a ski club.
-His home slopes are the Sugadaira Plateau, a mecca for sports training camps and a place with a rich history of skiing.
-He honed his skills day after day on the hard, narrow, and steep, advanced runs with a high rate of sunny days.
-During a joint ski training camp with other schools, he was forced to leapfrog the moat of Ueda Castle, and the thought of quitting the club crossed his mind, but he continued because he wanted to ski.
+Wanting to continue skiing, he enrolled in Ueda Chikuma High School, which had a ski club.
+His home slope was Sugadaira Plateau, a sacred place for sports training camps and a place with a deep history of skiing.
+With a high percentage of sunny days, he honed his skills by skiing day after day on the hard, narrow, and steep advanced courses.
+During a joint ski camp with other schools, he was made to leapfrog over the moat of Ueda Castle, and the thought of "quitting the club" crossed his mind, but he continued because he wanted to ski.

-After graduating from high school, he went on to the Japan Sports and Recreation Academy (JaSRA) in his hometown of Sugadaira, aiming to compete in the National Athletic Meet.
-He only made it to the National Athletic Meet preliminaries, but determined to improve his skiing, he quickly obtained a license as an assistant instructor at age 20 and began working at Hakuba Happo-One Ski School.
-He then began basic skiing with the aim of competing in the technical competition.
+After graduating from high school, he enrolled in the Japan Sports and Recreation College (JaSRA) in his hometown of Sugadaira, aiming for the National Sports Festival.
+He only made it to the qualifiers at the National Sports Festival, but wanting to become an even better skier, he obtained a licensed assistant instructor qualification as soon as he turned 20 and started working at the Hakuba Happo-one Ski School.
+Then, he began practicing basic skiing with the aim of competing in the technical competition.

-"I could see the Northern Alps from the window of my house.
-In October and November, everything turned white, and I would go to school looking at the mountains, thinking that it had already snowed in Hakuba.
-I had always admired Hakuba, with its wide, large slopes, and came to Hakuba in 1998, when the Nagano Olympics were held.
-At first, the snow was soft and I couldn't ski at all.
-In Sugadaira, you can ski if you just use your edges, but in Hakuba, the soft snow creates resistance and it's hard to ski the way you want.
+"I could see the Northern Alps from my window at home.
+In October and November, they would turn completely white, and I would go to school while looking at the mountain range, thinking, 'It's already snowed in Hakuba.'
+I had always longed to go to Hakuba, with its wide, large slopes, and I came to Hakuba in 1998, the year of the Nagano Olympics.
+At first, the snow was so soft that I couldn't ski at all.
+In Sugadaira, you can ski if you just use your edges somehow, but in Hakuba, the soft snow creates resistance, and it's hard to ski the way you want.
 I really felt the depth of skiing."

-After working as an instructor in Happo-one for around 20 years, he changed jobs frequently as a company employee, and at the age of 33, he started going to the mountains to settle down as a rider and guide.
+After working as an instructor at Happo-one for about 20 years, he moved from job to job as a company employee, and at the age of 33, he started going to the mountains to seriously pursue a career as a rider and guide.

-"After I got my guide qualifications, I worked as a mountain climbing guide in the summer.
-But the summer customers had so many different wants - they wanted to see flowers, take photos - that it was a bit too difficult for me, so I stopped guiding in the summer.
-Now I go into the mountains with the TV film crew Bocca and the Otari Murayama Guides Association, maintaining hiking trails and replacing signposts.
-When I'm not working in the mountains, I do part-time work at a sheet metal shop, replacing roofs."
+"After getting my guide certification, I used to work as a mountain guide in the summer.
+But summer clients have such diverse needs—they want to see flowers, they want to take pictures—it was a bit too difficult for me, so I stopped guiding in the summer.
+Now I work in the mountains carrying luggage for TV crews and maintaining hiking trails and replacing signposts for the Otari Village Mountain Guide Association.
+When I don't have mountain work, I also do part-time jobs like replacing roofs at a sheet metal shop."

-There are probably 50,000 people who continue to work as guides without any knowledge of plants or cameras.
-I could tell that Sato is a guide who wants to meet the demands of his customers at a high level.
+There are probably countless people who continue to work as guides without any knowledge of plants or cameras.
+I sensed that Sato is a guide who wants to meet his clients' demands at a high level.

 A BC guide highly recommended by Mr. Kuroda

-Sato obtained his Stage II ski guide qualification in March 2018 and began working as a backcountry guide in Hakuba.
+In March 2018, Sato obtained his Ski Guide Stage II certification and began working as a backcountry guide in Hakuba.

-"Thankfully, Kuroda is a senior who has been very helpful to me, teaching me how to behave in the mountains, even though I had only ever skied, and introducing Kuroda's customers to my lessons.
-He was a great encouragement, so this season I created a website and started my own company."
+"Thankfully, Mr. Kuroda is a senior colleague who has helped me a lot, teaching me mountain etiquette since I had only ever skied, and introducing his clients to my lessons.
+His encouragement was very strong, and this season I created a website and started my own company."

 Kuroda, who encouraged Sato, had this to say about him: